jspsych/jsPsych/notes.md

 - can declare any parameter at the node level, and then it is applied to all nested objects below that.
 - progress bar behaves differently
 - lots of small plugin parameter changes
+- auto preload
+- preloadImages is now in the pluginAPI namespace
+- changes to all the audio preloading methods